RobotDaniel/robotdaniel.github.io/_posts/2023-3-17-Hello-World copy-1.md

 this project was inspired by the meme [9+10=21](https://knowyourmeme.com/memes/9-10-21/)
 this simple python calculator does exactly that, (9+10=21)

+## how it works
+and `if` statement checks if `operation == 1 and firstNumber == 9.0 and secondNumber == 10.0`
+if the following perameters are true it runs the `ninePlusTen` function, this funcution adds 2 to the origonal additon, therefore staying true to the meme

 download it on [GitHub](https://github.com/RobotDaniel/meme-calc)